koomekevo/siltest/README.md

 # SILTest

-This repo is a test project required by Savannah Informatics Ltd.
+This repository is a test project required by Savannah Informatics Ltd.
 ## Built With

 - React